-A case review would entail the relevant bodies sharing information in relation to the case, discussing what action has previously been taken, and collectively deciding whether any further action could be taken.
-If it is identified that more could have been done to solve the victim^s issue then a new action plan will be put in place with agency support for the victim.
+A case review entails the relevant bodies sharing information in relation to the case, discussing what action has previously been taken, and collectively deciding whether any further action could be taken.
+If it is identified that more be done to solve the victim's issue, then a new action plan will be put in place with agency support for the victim.